SherryZ1215/fruits-app/README.md

 access to the EasyTable and show it in the app

-changed: post time info to EasyTable, convert longitude & latitude info to the name of the city
+changed: post time info and the probability to EasyTable and show them in the app, change the layout of AzureTable page